bodensjc/ddecay/README.md

 ### MakeSelectors
 Once you have made cuts that you are happy with, you can then fit the data and do other sorts of analyses, such as momentum binning (see [`/finalImages/deltam/`](https://github.com/bodensjc/ddecay/tree/main/finalImages/deltam) and [`differences.xlsx`](https://github.com/bodensjc/ddecay/blob/main/differences.xlsx)).
 I was unfortunately unable to determine if RDFs could be used for fitting.
 I made some _minor_ progress, but overall was unsuccessful.
 As such, I use the slightly older `MakeSelector` for [most of] my analysis files.
-Here is how to make a `MakeSelector`:
+Here is how to make a `MakeSelector` on `sleepy.geop.uc.edu`:

 1. Load your data file into root.
 ```
-$ ml root
 $ root -l /path/to/data.root
 ```
+Attaches your file as `_file0`.
 2. (OPTIONAL) If your ntuple has more than one tree, you will need to `cd()` to the tree you want to analyze.
 ```
-[0] myTree -> cd()
+root [1] myTree -> cd()
 ```
-3. Assuming the tree name you are interested in is called "DecayTree", make the `MakeSelector`. (note the intentional lack of ".C" here)
+3. Assuming the tree you are interested in is called "DecayTree", make the `MakeSelector`. (note the intentional lack of ".C" here)
 ```
-[0] DecayTree -> MakeSelector("AnalysisFileName")
+root [1] DecayTree -> MakeSelector("AnalysisFileName")
 ```

 This will make two new files in your working directory: `AnalysisFileName.C` and `AnalysisFileName.h`.
-You shouldn't need to touch the header file. the `.C` file is where the analysis work will be done.
+You shouldn't need to touch the header file.
+The `.C` file is where the analysis work will be done.
 Pages 48-50 of the [ROOT Workshop 2019](https://www.nevis.columbia.edu/~seligman/root-class/RootClass2019.pdf) explain more about creating `Makeselector`s and running them.

 Here is a rough outline of the four* parts of a `MakeSelector` (page 49 of the above):